 Step 1 Prepare

-The first thing you would do is prepare the marine plywood, or other substrate.
+The first thing you would do when sealing a boat floor is prepare the marine plywood or other substrate.
 Remove any loose crumbly substrate; make sure the substrate is clean, dry, free of any previous applied products, and foreign matter.
 For best results steel, aluminum, and fiberglass should be sand blasted.
 This will give the best surface texture for a life-time adhesion and maximum durability.
 If sandblasting is not applicable, one may try to replicate that surface using coarse sand paper.

 Step 2 Prime